 Shore Protect Team builds dock and pier structures for residential and recreational properties along Big Cypress Bayou in Harrison, Marion, and Cass counties - the bayou's navigable lower sections approaching Caddo Lake support boat access from properties along its banks.
 Dock structures on Big Cypress Bayou must use open-pile construction to minimize impact on the bayou's aquatic habitat and accommodate the seasonal water level variation in this East Texas bayou system.
 Shore Protect Team designs each Big Cypress Bayou dock structure for the specific water depth, current conditions, and environmental constraints at each property location.

 Contact Shore Protect Team with your Big Cypress Bayou property location and county and photos of your bayou bank, vegetation, and any existing structures.
-We assess the environmental constraints and permit requirements for your specific Big Cypress Bayou location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your East Texas waterfront project on Big Cypress Bayou.